projectatomic/atomic-site/source/blog/2018-02-06-fedora-atomic-workstation.html.md

 In an OSTree model however, it's possible to gate updates on higher-level integration tests such as what we've been doing in the two-week releases of Fedora Atomic Host.
-Note though that Atomic WS updates are not currently being gated on tests; we are still at the onset of these discussions.
+Note though that Atomic Workstation updates are not currently being gated on tests; we are still at the onset of these discussions.

 ## 5. Automatic Updates